dulimarta/spherical-easel/docs/design/addingatooloutline.md

    - <span class="variable">actionModeValue</span>: This is a unique string (the actionMode) that is used to activate the correct event handler when this button is pressed.
    - <span class="variable">icon</span>: Create an icon or select a name from the [Material Design Icons](https://cdn.materialdesignicons.com/5.0.45/).
    - Use the language feature to set up the following messages.
 Each of the variables below is a string pointer to an object in a file in the <span class="directory">languages</span> directory.
 English speakers will probably add to the <span class="file">en.json</span> file.
      - <span class="variable">displayedName</span> A short name for the tool displayed in footer.
+If this contains a non-breaking space, to make sure the tool tip is displayed correctly, add it to the list of displayNames that have this removed in <span class="file">ToolButton.vue</span>
      - <span class="variable">toolTipMessage</span> A short message to describe the tools use when the button is moused over.
      - <span class="variable">toolUseMessage</span> A longer message to describe more fully the use of the tool.
    - <span class="variable">displayToolUseMessage</span>: A flag to control the display of the tool use message.